 Access: Parts of the site are wheelchair accessible.

-Opening Times: The Church is open Tuesday to Saturday, from 11am - 4pm, from April until October.
-The site is closed from October until April and on Bank Holidays.
+Opening Times: The church is open Tuesday to Saturday, from 11am - 4pm, from April until September.
+The site is closed from October until April and on bank holidays.
 View details.

 Dogs: Assistance dogs only.